 Saddle – the saddle is the most recognizable element of Western riding.
 Unlike an English saddle, Western saddles often include intricate tooling, stamping, or engraving in the leather.

-Western saddles traditionally have many layers and straps – it’s helpful to understand these additions if we compare it to the difference between a bookbag and a trekking backpacking: The Western saddle was designed for similar purposes – to be comfortable for both horse and rider through many hours of riding- and to have appropriate straps and attachment points to secure the rider’s equipment when riding out on open range.
+Western saddles traditionally have many layers and straps – it’s helpful to understand these additions if we compare it to the difference between a bookbag vs trekking backpacking.
+The Western saddle was designed for similar purposes – to be comfortable for both horse and rider through many hours of riding.
+A western saddle needed to have enough straps to secure a rider’s equipment when riding out on open range.

 Bridle – Western bridles range from incredibly simple to extremely complex, and often matching the style of the saddle.
 Western bridles can range from a simple strap that clips to the bit and is held in place by a simple loop around an ear to complex silver-embossed parade bridles.